-2.2.2 Does and Newborn Kits
+2.2.1 Does and Newborn Kits

-The doe's feed requirements vary considerably over the reproductive cycle (e.g. from 150 g/day during early gestation to 450 g/day at peak lactation) (16).
+The doe's feed requirements vary considerably over the reproductive cycle (e.g. from 150 g per day during early gestation to 450 g per day at peak lactation) (13).

-Assessing body condition of does using a body condition scoring tool helps evaluate health and nutritional status and optimize production (see Appendix B - Body Condition Scoring).
-Lactating does are at risk of losing body condition due to the simultaneous energy requirements for lactation and pregnancy and, in young breeding does, the additional demands for growth (16).
-Young primiparous does are especially vulnerable to loss of body condition during lactation (6).
-Obese does are at increased risk of ketosis (pregnancy toxemia) in the last week of gestation (15).
+Assessing body condition of does using a body condition scoring tool helps evaluate health and nutritional status and optimize production (see Appendix B).
+Lactating does are at risk of losing body condition due to the simultaneous energy requirements for lactation and pregnancy and, in young breeding does, the additional demands for growth (13).
+Young primiparous does are especially vulnerable to loss of body condition during lactation (4).
+Obese does are at increased risk of ketosis (pregnancy toxemia) in the last week of gestation (14).
+A metabolic form of ketosis can occur in obese bucks (14).

 Survival and growth of newborn kits depends on the quality and quantity of the doe's milk.
 Therefore, the doe's nutritional status is important for the welfare of the doe and her kits.
-Kits gradually begin eating solid feed around 16-18 days of age, but the majority of their intake is in the form of milk until 25 days of age (6).
+Kits gradually begin eating solid feed around 16-18 days of age, but the majority of their intake is in the form of milk until 25 days of age (4).